Madras Literary Society

 The Madras Literary Society is a learned society in Chennai (earlier called Madras), India which was founded in 1817 and in 1830 became associated with the Royal Asiatic Society of Great Britain and Ireland.
 It was founded by Sir John Henry Newbolt, then Chief Justice of Madras, with Benjamin Guy Babington as the founder secretary.
 The Society produced a journal called the Transactions of the Literary Society of Madras and from 1833 under the name of [Madras] Journal of Literature and Science.
 Most of the early members were Europeans and the first Indian to be admitted was Kavali Lakshmayya who worked with Colin Mackenzie.
 The journal ceased publication in 1894.
+It is the oldest surviving literary society and lending library in South India.